-Jonathan M. Kirshbaum works at the Office of the Federal Public Defender for the District of Nevada in Las Vegas.
+Jonathan M. Kirshbaum is an Assistant Federal Public Defender at the Office of the Federal Public Defender for the District of Nevada in Las Vegas.
 In this position, he focuses exclusively on 28 U.S.C. s.
 2254 cases in the U.S. District Court for the District of Nevada and the Ninth Circuit.
 Prior to that, he was a public defender at the appellate level in New York State.
 He also worked as an adjunct professor at Brooklyn Law School teaching a criminal appeals clinic as well as a clerkship class.
 He was the founder of this blog back in April 2009.
 The views he expresses on this blog are his own personal opinions and do not represent the views and positions of his employer.
-He can be reached at email@example.com.
+He can be reached at firstname.lastname@example.org.

 Matthew B. Keller is a criminal defense attorney in New York City.
 In addition to several years of private practice and teaching, he has clerked in the Eastern District of New York and in the Staff Attorney's Office for the Second Circuit, where he was deeply involved in evaluating habeas petitions filed by state and federal prisoners.
 In addition to habeas law, Mr. Keller is interested in sentencing policy and pretrial diversion experimentation and reform.
 Mr. Keller's comments represent his personal views only and not those of his employer.
 Mr. Keller can be reached at email@example.com